Office: FA 113-B

-I have disseminated my research at a number of local and international talks and conferences in Turkey, the UK, Germany and the Netherlands.
-I am a member of the British Comparative Literature Association (BCLA), British Society for Middle Eastern Studies (BRISMES), Modern Languages Association (MLA) and British Institute at Ankara (BIAA).
+I have disseminated my research at a number of local and international talks and conferences in Turkey, the UK, USA, Germany and the Netherlands.
+I am a member of the American Comparative Literature Association (ACLA), British Comparative Literature Association (BCLA), British Society for Middle Eastern Studies (BRISMES), Modern Languages Association (MLA) and British Institute at Ankara (BIAA).

 - EDEB416 Criticism